 Start the conversation

-Unfortunately, Social Security is not the answer.
-In 2017, the average monthly payment received by retirees was $1,386.
+Many investors have retirement savings on the horizon as their long-term goal, but the median savings for Americans between 56-61 is just $17,000.
+And unfortunately, Social Security isn’t the answer either.
+In 2017, the average monthly payment that retirees received was $1,386.
 That’s only $16,632 for a full year.

 Treasury bonds used to be a popular choice for investing, but they hardly fare better.
 Since 2007, 20-year treasury bonds have returned about 15%.
 That would’ve turned your hypothetical $100,000 investment into $115,000.

-You can put it to work by investing in the stock market.
+You can put your money to work by investing in the stock market.